TEL:+852 2214 3716

 32/F Gloucester Tower, The Landmark, 15 Queen's Road Central, Hong Kong

 One Raffles Quay, Level #37-01, North Tower, Singapore, 048583 Singapore

-Oliver D. Welch is an associate in Hong Kong.
+Oliver D. Welch is a resident partner in the Hong Kong office and a partner in the Singapore office of Gibson, Dunn & Crutcher LLP.
 He is a member of the firm’s Litigation and White Collar Defense and Investigations Departments.
 Mr. Welch has extensive experience representing clients throughout the Asia region on a wide variety of compliance and anti-corruption issues.

 Mr. Welch’s practice focuses on internal and regulatory investigations, including those involving the Foreign Corrupt Practices Act (FCPA).
 He regularly counsels multi-national corporations regarding their anti-corruption compliance programs and controls, and assists clients in drafting policies, procedures, and training materials designed to foster compliance with global anti-corruption laws.
 Mr. Welch frequently advises on anti-corruption due diligence in connection with corporate acquisitions, private equity investments, and other business transactions.